-Melasma is a common pigmentation disorder that causes brown or gray patches to appear on the skin, primarily on the face.
+Melasma is a common pigmentation disorder that causes darker patches on the skin, primarily on the face.

 The most common areas for melasma to appear on the face include: